 The strategic implications of this phenomenon are significant.
 For example, if there are 8 minutes between shifts when you are sailing downwind, it is possible you will only see one shift on the run and if you get only one shift on the run, it means you should treat that as a persistent shift even though the overall wind pattern is oscillating.

 The ‘Doppler’ wind shift effect also explains why better pressure is so critical downwind.
-Since you are sailing with the wind, you won’t see so many puffs, but you can stay in one much longer than on the beats, therefore, getting into the puff and using it fully is critical for optimum performance.
+Since you are sailing with the wind, you won’t see so many puffs.
+You can stay in one much longer than on the beats.
+Therefore, getting into the puff and using it fully is critical for optimum performance.

 On a beat, the speed at which you converge with shifts (and puffs) is roughly equal to the sum of the wind speed plus your VMG to windward.

 In this case, that’s 10 (windspeed) plus 5 (VMG), or 15 knots.
 But on a run, the convergence speed is the wind speed minus your VMG to leeward.
 Here it’s 4 knots (10 minus 6).
-So on a run, the shifts are coming at you several times more slowly than on a beat, so you will experience that many fewer shifts.
+So on a run, the shifts are coming at you several times more slowly than on a beat.
+Therefore you will experience that many fewer shifts.

 Dave publishes the newsletter Speed & Smarts.
 For a subscription go to www.speedandsmarts.com